apache/pulsar/site2/docs/admin-api-namespaces.md

 #### Split bundle

 Each namespace bundle can contain multiple topics and each bundle can be served by only one broker.
-If a single bundle is creating an excessive load on a broker an admin can split the bundle using this command permitting one or more of the new bundles to be unloaded thus spreading the load across the brokers.
+If a single bundle is creating an excessive load on a broker, an admin splits the bundle using this command permitting one or more of the new bundles to be unloaded thus spreading the load across the brokers.

 ###### CLI